applanga/sketch/README.md

 	+ *Upload new/missing text*: with this option enabled, any text present in the file and not yet on Applanga is uploaded (by default enabled)
 	+ *Merge new duplicated text into a single Applanga string*: when this option is enabled during upload, for every text that is not on  Applanga yet, all duplicates found in the file for that text are 'merged' into a single new Applanga string Id.
 If this option is disabled, one string Id is created for each of the duplicate texts (by default enabled)
 	+ *Set status*: this option sets a status for all new content uploaded to an Applanga project.
 To update the status of an already existing string on Applanga, use the *Change status* option
+	+ *Apply Placeholder Conversion*: if development placeholders exist in the Applanga project and the are mapped in the Plugin [Placeholders Replacement](#placeholders-replacement) options, this will convert placeholders on download to the sketch file
 	+ *Merge Sketch text with existing Applanga strings*: when this option is enabled during upload, if a entry with the exact same text already exists, the corresponding string Id is applied to the Sketch file instead of generating a new one.
 If multiple such matching entries exist, one is chosen randomly (by default enabled)
 	+ *Update existing Applanga strings with changes made in Sketch file*: when this option is selected, the corresponding entries on Applanga will be overwritten with the content from the Sketch file (by default enabled)
 	+ *Change status*: this option changes the status of an already existing string on Applanga.